AI Compute

 Compute sovereignty is the ability of a nation, region, institution, or community to access enough trusted compute to pursue its own AI goals without total dependence on another actor's infrastructure.
 Stanford's 2026 AI Index describes rising policy attention to AI sovereignty, and OECD work treats national compute capacity as something governments can assess and plan.

 The sovereignty question has two sides.
-One side is independence: who controls the chips, clouds, data centers, and contracts.
+One side is independence: who controls the chips, clouds, data centers, energy contracts, models, software dependencies, and procurement terms.
 The other side is access: whether universities, public agencies, civil society, startups, local communities, and smaller countries can use meaningful AI infrastructure at all.

 Risk Pattern